YujieSang/Quantum-Ridge-Regression/README.md

 ---

+## How to run

+You will need following packages for python.
+* Qiskit
+* Matplotlib
+* NumPy
+* Pandas
+* qiskit_aer

+* If you are using your own csv file, put it under same folder and open the folder, if not the program will generate a sample dataset and you can ajust parameter of the generation process near the end of the code.
+* Change feature_cols=['std_ion','nvalence_avg'], y_col='formation_energy' to match your own csv file, or to feature_cols=['a','b'], y_col='y' to use generated dataset.

 ## Core Idea

 The HHL algorithm uses a quantum circuit to prepare a state proportional to the solution ( |x\rangle ) of a linear system ( A|x\rangle = |b\rangle ).
 Here: